zxllbni/CMT-Hero/README.md

 • CONFIG_FILE_URL
 <br>
 <br>
-opy This in any text editor.Remove the REMOVE_THIS_LINE=True line and fill the variables.
+Copy This in any text editor.Remove the REMOVE_THIS_LINE=True line and fill the variables.
 For details about config you can see Here.
 Go to https://gist.github.com and paste your config data.